AT&T says FCC "cherry-picks" facts in T-Mobile spat

+BRIEF-Primero reports voting results from annual general and special meeting of shareholders

+* Primero Mining Corp - notes that advisory vote on executive compensation was not approved by shareholders

-AT&T Inc accused the staff of the top U.S. communications regulator of being "one-sided" in a critical report on AT&T's proposed buy of T-Mobile USA from Deutsche Telekom.
+Dec 1 AT&T Inc accused the staff of the top U.S. communications regulator of being "one-sided" in a critical report on AT&T's proposed buy of T-Mobile USA from Deutsche Telekom .

 "The report cherry-picks facts to support its (the staff) views, and ignores facts that don't.
 Where facts were lacking, the report speculates," said Jim Cicconi, AT&T's chief lobbyist, in a statement.